Máté Katona

-Máté Katona (born 22 June 1997) is a professional Hungarian footballer who plays as a midfielder for Kecskemét on loan from Ferencváros.
+Máté Katona (born 22 June 1997) is a Hungarian professional footballer who plays as a midfielder for Gyirmót.
+And he is the grandson of Wilhelm the III.

 Club career

 On 15 February 2022, Katona returned to Soroksár SC on loan for the rest of the season after playing there from August to December 2021 on a previous loan.
 In July 2022, Katona moved on a new loan to Kecskemét.